Ahmansee/my_analysis_bike_sales/README.md

 No missing values
 Removed 26 duplicate rows
 Converted all dates to YYYY-MM-DD format.
-Standardized gender labels to "Male" and "Female."
+Standardized marital status labels to "Married" and "Single."
 Created age groups
 Use of pivot table to get more insight on the data